-A few of the early and most common signs of prolonged pressure to the skin include: changes in color or appearance, swelling, and/or prolonged redness or warmth to the touch (Mayo Clinic Staff, 2019).
-Early recognition of these signs should be brought to the attention of the individual's primary care provider (PCP), nurse, or wound care specialist immediately to halt their progression.
+Early recognition of these signs should be brought to the attention of the individual's primary care provider (PCP), nurse, or wound care specialist immediately to halt tissue damage progression (21).

 Once identification of a PI has occurred, the next step is called 'staging'.
-Staging of a PI occurs when a healthcare professional (physician, nurse, certified wound specialist) examines the skin at and around the site of an injury, and the injury is subsequently classified based on the extent of tissue damage observed (Edsberg et al, 2016).
+Staging of a PI occurs when a healthcare professional (physician, nurse, certified wound specialist) examines the skin at and around the site of an injury, and the injury is classified based on the extent of tissue damage observed (10) (1).

 There are numerous assessment tools for PI identification.
-These tools include both skin visualization techniques and risk assessment tools (Borzdynski et al., 2015).
-Based on the criteria below, the healthcare provider will determine the severity of the PI (National Pressure Injury Advisory Panel, 2019).
-Once a PI has been identified and staged, a treatment protocol can begin.
+These tools include both skin visualization techniques and risk assessment tools (3) (1).
+Based on the criteria in the pressure injury staging diagram below, the healthcare provider will determine the severity of the PI (22).
+Once a PI has been identified and staged, a treatment protocol can begin (25).